UKHomeOffice/application-container-platform/how-to-docs/namespace-how-to.md

     name: foo
   name: foo
 ```
-to be defined in `namespaces/bar/foo.yaml`
+to be defined in `policies/clusters/bar/namespaces/foo.yaml`
 - The name of the file must match the label defined in the yaml.
-+ Clone and branch the ACP-Kube-Namespaces repo and create your namespace file
++ Clone and branch the ACP-Kube repo and create your namespace file
 + Submit a PR of your branch to master - once your PR is accepted your namespace will be created.